 What Is a Naked Put Options Strategy?

 A naked put option, also known as an “uncovered put,” is a risky options strategy in which a trader writes (i.e. sells) a put option with no corresponding short position in the underlying asset.
-While this strategy allows the trader to collect the option premium up front, in hopes that the underlying asset will rise in value, it carries significant downside loss potential should the price of the underlying asset decline.
+This strategy allows the trader to collect the option premium upfront, while anticipating that the underlying asset will rise in value.
+A naked put carries significant downside loss potential should the price of the underlying asset decline.

 Understanding Naked Put Options

-As a refresher, the buyer of a put option has the right, but not the obligation, to sell an underlying security at a specific price.
+As a refresher, the buyer of a put option has the right, but not the obligation, to sell an underlying security at a specific price, called the strike price.
 On the flip side, the seller of a put option is obliged to purchase the underlying asset at the strike price if and when the option buyer chooses to exercise.

 Writing a naked put means that the trader is betting that the underlying security will rise in value or hold steady.
 If, at the option’s expiration date, the price of the underlying security is above the strike price, the options contract will expire worthless, allowing the seller to keep the premium.
 The potential profit of the trade is capped at the initial premium collected.